pivotal-cf/om/docs/certificate-authority/README.md

   om [options] certificate-authority [<args>]

 Flags:
-  --cert-pem    bool               Display the cert pem --format, -f  string             Format to print as (options: table,json) (default: table) --id          string (required)  ID of certificate to display
+  --cert-pem    bool    Display the cert pem
+  --format, -f  string  Format to print as (options: table,json) (default: table) --id          string  ID of certificate to display.
+Required if there is more than one certificate authority

 Global Flags:
   --ca-cert, OM_CA_CERT                                  string  OpsManager CA certificate path or value